The Job Offer That Wasn’t: How We Stopped an Espionage Plot

 In this campaign, Famous Chollima once again proved their skill at exploiting public data sources like LinkedIn and Telegram.
 By gathering detailed information about their target, they crafted communications so personalized and convincing that even a seasoned professional fell for the bait.

-Strike Team: Swift, Decisive, and Effective
+STRIKE Team: Swift, Decisive, and Effective

-As the attack unfolded, SecurityScorecard’s Strike Team noticed unusual activity on the developer’s device.
-The Strike Team didn’t hesitate—they moved fast, isolating the threat before it could dig deeper into the network.
+As the attack unfolded, SecurityScorecard’s STRIKE Team noticed unusual activity on the developer’s device.
+The STRIKE Team didn’t hesitate—they moved fast, isolating the threat before it could dig deeper into the network.

-The Strike Team approached the attack with years of training and expertise.
+The STRIKE Team approached the attack with years of training and expertise.
 Every move was calculated, drawing on years of experience and a deep understanding of how these threats unfold.
 The attackers, making their own moves, tried to spread malware, disrupt the network, and capture valuable data.

 But the team anticipated their every step.